SD Lovćen Cetinje

-Lovćen Cetinje, commonly abbreviated as SD Lovćen, is a sports society organisation from Cetinje, Montenegro.
+Sportsko društvo Lovćen (lit.
+'Sports Society Lovćen') is a multi-sport club from Cetinje, Montenegro.
 By tradition, number of titles and historical results, it's one of the most successful sports societies in Montenegro.
-Currently, there is 13 clubs in 10 different sports inside SD Lovćen organisation.
+Currently, there is 13 clubs in 10 different sports inside SD Lovćen organization.

 Clubs

 Currently, multiple clubs in Montenegro of different sports share the name Lovćen.
 Their management is separate and each operate independently from each other.
 Totally, there is 13 different clubs in 10 sports under the SD Lovćen organisation.